learn-co-curriculum/fewpjs-oo-reviewing-javascript-inheritance-quiz/README.md

 ( ) None of the above ( ) `mammal.sleeps()` (X) `animal.sleeps()` ( ) `rabbit.sleeps()`

-?: The accepted functionality of extend is to build new functionality into the inherited method:
+?: You do NOT need to use the `super` keyword when declaring the constructor in a child class:

 ( ) True (X) False